volatilemolotov/beam/learning/tour-of-beam/learning-content/python/core-transforms/map/group-by-key/description.md

 When using ```GroupByKey``` or ```CoGroupByKey``` to group PCollections that have a windowing strategy applied, all of the ```PCollections``` you want to group must use the same windowing strategy and window sizing.
 For example, all of the collections you are merging must use (hypothetically) identical 5-minute fixed windows, or 4-minute sliding windows starting every 30 seconds.

 If your pipeline attempts to use ```GroupByKey``` or ```CoGroupByKey``` to merge ```PCollections``` with incompatible windows, Beam generates an IllegalStateException error at pipeline construction time.

+### Description for example

+A list of strings is provided.
+The `applyTransform()` method implements grouping by the first letter of words, which will be a list of words.